 - Public Library or local authority archive services

 - Government departments or bodies

 - Electoral Registration and Returning Officers

-We also have to disclose (share) your information with our Software providers and contracted printers, this subject to appropriate safeguards.
+We also have to disclose (share) your information with our Software providers and contracted printers, this is subject to appropriate safeguards.

 It is a criminal offence for anyone who has a copy of the full register to supply, disclose or otherwise make use of information in this register for any purpose other than that set out in relevant legislation.

 Anyone can inspect the full electoral register.